visnkmr/netspeed_server_http/README.md

 ## Tests
 ✔️ Manjaro XFCE (Linux, based on Arch)
+✔️ Windows 11
-Tested on Linux but uses libs that should function on Windows and Mac OS platform.
+Tested on Linux, Windows but uses libs that should function on Mac OS platform.
 Feel free to test in any other platform and tell me the results!

 ## Setup
 - If you use the executable run the executable with the interface name from any shell if you wish to monitor a specific interface else just double click on the executable.